yvoinov/memlogger/README.md

 Cannot open log file /1/memory3.log
 ```

+Please note on some platform current directory can have no permission to write.
+Choose writable directory to save reports.

 Note: If target file exists, it will be overwritten.

 The result will be as follows: